 The word of God is a powerful tool of our salvation.
-It defines our identity; it provides us with convictions of faith and gives us strength to triumph over our enemy, the devil.
-It is with the word of God that Jesus has triumphed in his temptation and affirmed his allegiance to the Father.
+It defines our identity; it provides us with convictions of faith, and gives us strength to triumph over our enemy, the devil.
+As we heard in the Gospel, it is with the word of God that Jesus has triumphed in his temptation and affirmed his allegiance to the Father.

-The temptations of Jesus are a summary of all the temptations someone can have in his life, namely the temptations of the search for abundance, power, and preservation.
-They bring to our awareness the fact that Jesus has been tempted all his life long in his humanity, but in all that he remained faithful to his Father.
+The temptations of Jesus, indeed, are a summary of all the temptations someone can have in his life, namely the temptations of the search for abundance, power, and security.
+The temptations bring to our awareness the fact that Jesus has been tempted all his life long in his humanity, but in all that he remained faithful to his Father.
 Such a victory he achieves in his faithfulness to the word of his Father.

-From the outset, let us say that the background of Jesus' temptation is the life of Israel in the desert.
+The background of Jesus' temptation is the life of Israel in the desert.
 Like the people of Israel who lived 40 years in the desert, Jesus stayed 40 days in the desert, without eating and drinking, before being tested.
 While Israel, pushed by hunger and thirst, rebelled against God, Jesus remained faithful to his commitments.